Keep it Clear

 Fertilizer

-If you fertilize or use pesticides in your yard, you may be polluting the groundwater.
-Inadvertent overwatering leads to chemical contaminants flowing into the storm drains.
-Nitrates from fertilizers and toxins from pesticides are soluble pollutants that can quickly reach our groundwater.
+If you use too much fertilizer in your yard, you may be polluting the groundwater.
+Inadvertent overwatering can carry those excess fertilizer chemicals from your yard into nearby storm drains.
+Nitrates from fertilizers are soluble pollutants that can quickly seep into our groundwater, especially if they haven’t had time to set into the area where they were applied.

 How can I help?